What Is a Communications Equipment Operator?

 What Is the Job Outlook For This Field?

-The general job outlook for communications equipment operators, according to the U.S. Bureau of Labor Statistics (BLS), sees a possible decrease in job growth to 12.9% from 2012-2022 (www.bls.gov).
+The general job outlook for all other communications equipment operators, according to the U.S. Bureau of Labor Statistics (BLS), sees a possible increase in job growth to 7% from 2018-2028 (www.bls.gov).
 However, the BLS reported some careers that combine other responsibilities beyond answering phone calls may see job growth during this same period.
-Front desk clerks saw a 14% increase in job growth, non-emergency dispatchers saw an 11% increase in job growth and emergency dispatchers saw a job growth of 8%.
-In addition, receptionists saw a possible 14% job growth opportunity.
+Hotel, motel, and resort desk clerks saw a 6% decrease in job growth, non-emergency dispatchers saw little to no change in job growth, and receptionists saw a possible 5% job growth opportunity.
+Emergency dispatchers saw a job increase of 6%.